brianleroux/xui/README.md

 XUI
 ===

-A lightweight, dead simple, microtiny, super pluggable javascript framework for building mobile web applications.
+A lightweight, dead simple, microtiny, super modular JavaScript framework for building mobile web applications.
----

 ### XUI Application Authors and Hackers

 Its true: the minified code is _super tiny_.
-You can find more information, downloads and documenation at http://xuijs.com ---if you want to build your own custom XUI or help contribute: please read on!
+You can find more information, downloads and documentation at http://xuijs.com ---if you want to build your own custom XUI or help contribute: please read on!

 ### XUI Contributors and Hackers